tisleo/AutoMinecart/README.md

 # AutoMinecart
 A useful Minecraft plugin that mimics the Terraria minecarts.
 Spawns a Minecart upon right-clicking any rail (excluding Activator Rails) with an empty hand and teleports the player into the cart.
 Then, it will automatically go at full speed depending on chosen direction.
+The plugin was inspired by Kreezxil's [Terracart Reloaded Mod](https://www.curseforge.com/minecraft/mc-mods/terracart-reloaded).

-The plugin was made with the [Paper 1.18 API](https://papermc.io/), and is compatible with Spigot servers from 1.18 onwards.
+AutoMinecart was made with the [Paper 1.18 API](https://papermc.io/), and is compatible with Spigot servers from 1.18 onwards.

 ### **Features**
 - Allows players to right-click a rail (excluding Activator Rails) with an empty and get teleported into an automatically-spawned minecart